 THE DUCK-BILLED DINOSAUR (Trachodon).
 These remarkable herbivorous dinosaurs had a curious duck-like bill used in gathering aquatic vegetation.
-They walked on their hind legs or swam about using the tail as a propeller how the two large Trachodon skeletons are equipped with flat, expanded jaws which enabled them to strain out and crush the water plants and mollusks growing abundantly in the Cretaceous swamps where they fed.
+They walked on their hind legs or swam about using the tail as a propeller

+A GIANT FLYING REPTILE (Pteranodon longiceps), the largest known American flying reptile with toothless skull and long, pointed beak two large Trachodon skeletons are equipped with flat, expanded jaws which enabled them to strain out and crush the water plants and mollusks growing abundantly in the Cretaceous swamps where they fed.
 Nearby is a remarkable Trachodon specimen in which the impression of a large part of the skin has been preserved, giving us definite information as to the covering of the animal.

-A GLANT FLYING REPTILE (Pteranodon longiceps), the largest known American flying reptile with toothless skull and long, pointed beak of bone, while the tail, instead of tapering to a point, ended in a great bony ball.
+Two extraordinary armored dinosaurs are represented by parts of their skeletons.
+Ankylosaurus, which has been called "the most ponderous animated citadel the world has ever seen," was protected about its head and body by thick plates of bone, while the tail, instead of tapering to a point, ended in a great bony ball.
 Nearby is the fore part of Palaeoscincus, whose sides bristled with huge bony spines and whose back was protected by bony plates.
+On the right and left of the entrance are two lightly but powerfully built flesh-eating dinosaurs known as Gorgosaurus.
+They were doubtless swift and fierce and preyed upon other dinosaurs.
+Near these are examples of a small dinosaur DINOSAURS AND THEIR EGGS (Protoceratops andrewsi).
+From the western Gobi